Fernando Meza

-Fernando Nicolás Meza (born 21 March 1990) is an Argentine professional footballer who plays as a defender for Liga MX club Necaxa.
+Fernando Nicolás Meza (born 21 March 1990) is an Argentine professional footballer who plays as a defender for Chilean Primera División club Palestino.

 Career

-Meza made his league debut on 2 November 2008 in a 1-0 defeat to Boca Juniors aged 18.
+Meza made his league debut on 2 November 2008 in a 1–0 defeat to Boca Juniors aged 18.

 In January 2009 Meza was selected to join the Argentina under-20 squad for the 2009 South American Youth Championship in Venezuela.

 On January 10, 2020, Meza completed a transfer to Atlanta United FC of MLS, following a transfer to Club Tijuana to complete a player swap with Atlanta for Leandro González Pírez.

 On February 18, 2021, Meza moved to Argentine Primera División side Defensa y Justicia, on a loan deal.

 After 7 league appearances for Defensa y Justicia, Atlanta United and Meza mutually terminated his contract on July 23, 2021.
 On the same day Meza signed with his former club Necaxa in Liga MX.

-On January 8, 2023, Fernando Meza has rejoined his former club Palestino in Chili.
+On January 8, 2023, Meza rejoined his former club Palestino in Chile.
+After playing for Argentinos Juniors during 2024, he returned to Palestino by third time.